-Digital process operation involves generating value by combining current or historic plant data with the deep process knowledge contained in high-fidelity predictive models, as part of Operational Excellence, Smart Plant, Industry 4.0 and other similar initiatives.
+Digital Applications generate value by combining current or historic plant data with the deep process knowledge contained in high-fidelity predictive models.
+These models may be purpose-developed, or the same models used during process design optimization.

 The digital process twins use the combination of prior knowledge in the predictive process model and the up-to-date information in the plant data to generate valuable new information:

 - accurate reconciled heat and material balance values for the plant

 - unmeasurable process KPIs

 - equipment internal information such as temperatures and compositions